sarfraznawaz2005/indexer/README.md

 **Already Present Indexes + Indexes Added By Indexer**

-You might have some indexes already present on your tables but you want to try out more indexes on the fly without actually adding to the table via `try_indexes` and/or `try_composite_indexes` options.
+You might have some indexes already present on your tables but you want to try out more indexes on the fly without actually adding those to the table.
 To specify table's existing indexes, use `try_table_indexes` option as mentioned earlier.
+And to try out new indexes on the fly, use `try_indexes` and/or `try_composite_indexes` options.
 Table's existing indexes (specified in `try_table_indexes`) will remain intact but indexes added via `try_indexes` and `try_composite_indexes` will be automatically removed.

 **Already Present Indexes**

-When you don't want Indexer to add any indexes on the fly and you have already specified indexes on your tables and you just want to see `EXPLAIN` results for different queries running on a page for your indexes, in this case simply use `try_table_indexes` option only.
+When you don't want Indexer to add any indexes on the fly and you have already specified indexes on your tables and you just want to see `EXPLAIN` results for specific tables for your indexes, in this case simply use `try_table_indexes` option only.
 Example:

 ````php
 'watched_tables' => [